 T 0808 808 8000 lifelinehelpline.info

 Local Advice Agency

 Local agencies for advice and representation on benefits, debt and housing.
-T 0800 915 4604

 adviceni.net

 There may be local support groups and organisations that can also provide help.
 Visit carersuk.org/ni/support-where-you-live

 Carers UK Helpline

 We're here for you with information, guidance and practical support every step of the way.
 If you mention where you are based, we will aim to tailor our guidance for you.

 E advice@carersuk.org T 0808 808 7777

-Every year over 15,000 people in Northern Ireland become carers, looking after family or friends who are older, disabled or seriously ill.
+As many as 222,000 people are looking after family or friends who are older, disabled or seriously ill in Northern Ireland.

 However caring affects you, we're here.

 For information and tailored support, contact the Carers UK Helpline:

 E advice@carersuk.org

-T 0808 808 7777
+With support from

-Tell us how you found this guide www.surveymonkey.co.uk/r/DSMRH6V
+Tell us how you found this guide www.surveymonkey.co.uk/r/DSMRH6\

-Carers NI 58 Howard Street, Belfast BT1 6PJ T 028 9043 9843 | E info@carersni.org | carersni.org
+Carers NI 58 Howard Street, Belfast BT1 6PJ

+T 028 9043 9843 | E info@carersni.org | carersni.org

 This guide is designed to provide helpful information and advice.
 While we work to ensure that our information is accurate and up to date, we would recommend contacting the Carers UK Helpline or visiting our website for more information.

 Carers NI is a part of Carers UK, a charity registered in England and Wales (246329) and in Scotland (SC039307) and a company limited by guarantee registered in England and Wales (864097).
 Registered office 20 Great Dover Street, London SE1 4LX.

-Publication code: NI9040 © Carers UK, April 2024.
-Next review April 2025.
+Publication code: NI9040 © Carers UK, May 2025.
+Next review April 2026.